 While gifts of every size are important and valued, the University recognises significant annual gifts which make a crucial impact for our students.
 Unless anonymity is requested, qualifying donors are recognised on the USC Chancellery donor wall (Building C).
 These lists are updated annually.

 By displaying the names of generous donors, USC hopes to inspire students and others to consider giving back to their community, in whatever way they choose.

 Each Bursary has a value of A$2000 or A$4,000.
 Recipients are paid in regular instalments throughout the academic semester, to assist with regular costs relating to their studies (eg groceries, transport, internet charges and textbooks).

 Applications are invited annually via USC Scholarships.
 Visit Scholarships for more information on how to apply.

 Student recipients may be invited to meet the donors of the Study Bursary at a nominated time during the academic year.
 They may also have the opportunity to receive support via career counselling seminars, aimed to assist students with goal setting and preparation completing their studies and commencing their new careers.

 To be eligible for the Bursary, applicants must fulfill the following criteria:

 - be a domestic student who is currently active in an undergraduate degree program at the University

 - be enrolled full-time unless exceptional circumstances exist preventing full-time enrolment.
 Exceptional circumstances may include being a person with a disability or having significant carer responsibilities

-- have completed at least one full-time semester in good academic standing (with a grade average of at least 4.0)
+- have completed at least one full-time semester (48 units) in good academic standing (with a grade average of at least 4.0)